nodejs/node-v0.x-archive/doc/api/tls.markdown

     resumption.
 If `requestCert` is `true`, the default is MD5 hash value generated from command-line.
 Otherwise, the default is not provided.

+  - `sessionStorage`: A configuration object for node's internal storage for TLS sessions.
+Possible properties: `size` (amount of sessions that can be stored within storage, default: `10000`), `timeout` (liveness time for each session in milliseconds, default: `50000`).
+    Default value: `true`, use `false` to disable session storage.

 Here is a simple example echo server:

     var tls = require('tls');